NickTGraham/ECE401_Project1/README.md

 - [x] Register Writes
 - [x] Memory Reads & Writes
     - [x] Check and see if stores are done improperly (Hint, they're not...)
-- [ ] Forwarding/Bypassing Logic
+- [x] Forwarding/Bypassing Logic
     - [x] Basic Implementation
     - [x] JALR & JR
     - [x] Handle when it is in the writeback stage during decode
     - [x] Forward from Writeback to ALU
-	- [ ] Update Diagram to include this
+	- [x] Update Diagram to include this
 - [x] get a branch near zero in noio
-- [ ] syscall 4003 results in segfault every time ...
+- [x] syscall 4003 results in segfault every time ...
+- [ ]always get a jump to zero
-- [ ] Project Report
+- [ x Project Report